 Add the FotoWeb application to the Azure management console

-Log in to the Azure portal and add a new application to your AD.
+Log in to the Azure portal and add a new application to the Active Directory.

 Adding Azure AD information to the Operations Center

 Having completed the above steps, make sure you have gathered the necessary information from the Azure console before proceeding:

 Found in the Azure console in the application overview: